-Here at the Neon Saw workshop there is a constantly changing program of Woodwork, DIY, Furniture Making and Carpentry classes and short courses.
-With the aim of providing a choice selection, with the broadest appeal, to the widest woodworking audience.
+Here at the Neon Saw workshop there is a constantly changing program of Woodwork, DIY, Carpentry and Furniture Making short courses and evening classes.
+With the aim of providing a choice selection, with the broadest appeal; to the widest woodworking audience.

-Here is a summary of some the woodwork and furniture making classes we have run at the Neon Saw workshop recently (in no particular order):
+Here is a summary of some the woodwork and furniture making classes; that we often run at the Neon Saw workshop (in no particular order):

 Possible new woodwork classes may well include:

 - Sharpening Woodwork Tools Course